zama-ai/httpz-solidity/docs/smart_contracts/mocked.md

 Then open the file `coverage/index.html` to see the coverage results.
 This will increase security by pointing out missing branches not covered yet by the current test suite.

+{% hint style="info" %}
-**Notice:** Due to limitations in the `solidity-coverage` package, test coverage computation does not work with tests that use the `evm_snapshot` Hardhat testing method.
+Due to limitations in the `solidity-coverage` package, test coverage computation does not work with tests that use the `evm_snapshot` Hardhat testing method.
+{% endhint %}

 If you are using Hardhat snapshots in your tests, we recommend adding the `[skip-on-coverage]` tag at the end of your test description.
 Here's an example:

 ```js
 import { expect } from 'chai';